Matioli-amoc/BIOL7180--Code-Review-Proposal/README.md

 - Dependencies and software requirements are not fully specified
 - There are no detailed step-by-step instructions

-Improving the README with usage examples, installation instructions, and expected outputs would significantly improve usability.
+Improving the README with usage examples, installation instructions, and expected outputs would significantly improve the usability.

 ---